Innovation Sandbox Challenge: Empowering Indigenous Innovation and Leadership

 The OEB is launching a second Innovation Sandbox Challenge to empower Indigenous innovation and support Indigenous leadership in the energy transition by identifying challenges, exploring emerging opportunities, enhancing energy services and building capacity.
 The Challenge will provide up to $1.275 million in funding supported by the Government of Canada, along with regulatory guidance through the Innovation Sandbox to selected projects.

 The Innovation Sandbox Challenge: Empowering Indigenous Innovation and Leadership will support projects that test scalable approaches to energy innovation within Indigenous communities.
-Through this Challenge, the OEB will seek submissions for projects with a two-year timeline that are either led by, developed in partnership with, or meaningfully engage with Indigenous organizations/communities.
+Through this Challenge, the OEB will seek submissions for projects with a two-year timeline that are either led by, developed in partnership with, or meaningfully engage with Indigenous communities or nations.

 Background